Nesttun–Os Line: History

-Proposals to build a railway from Nesttun to Os were first made during the planning of the Voss Line from Bergen to Voss.
-Initial plans called for slightly longer route via Os, Samnanger, Norheimsund and Granvin.
+Proposals to build a railway from Nesttun to Os were first made during the planning of the Voss Line from Bergen Municipality to Voss Municipality.
+Initial plans called for slightly longer route via Osøyro, Samnanger, Norheimsund, and Granvin.
 At the time it was required that local municipalities finance 20% of railways, and in 1874, Os Municipality was encouraged to purchase shares for NOK 8,000.
 This was rejected by the municipal council, and eventually the Voss Line was instead built via Dale.
 In 1884, a committee was established in Fana to consider the possibility of building a branch line from Nesttun to Fana.
 But neither the municipality nor the county were willing to give grants to the line, and, the plans were shelved in 1885.
 At the same time, the physician Daniel Schumann Krüger started to popularize the possibility of building a connection from Nesttun to Osøren (now Osøyro).
 At the time it was popular to build tracks along existing roads and use slow locomotives, and Krüger at first proposed such a solution, but later determined to support a conventional railway.

 In 1884, a line from Os to Nesttun was estimated to cost NOK 885,000 plus land acquisition costs.
 Public meetings were held and in 1885 a committee was established.
 The following year, an application was sent to the state for NOK 3,000 in grants for preliminary work.
 It was presumed that the railway would be private, but the committee wanted to receive partial state funding.
 While the government favored the railway, the grant was a lower priority among the many proposed railway lines at the time.
 In 1888, an engineer from the state investigated the route, and recommended that the line be built via Rådal to increase the population which it would serve.
 In addition, Fanahammeren and Stend were regarded as transport hubs at the time.
 Following this, shares were issued for NOK 50,000 in the company, but this was not sufficient to finance the railway.